garrett-ordner/Stats-Simplified-Jekyll/_posts/2020-02-24-lesson-1-1-2-event-operations-and-properties.md

 - "Section 1.1"
 ---

 This lesson explores event operations, specifically unions, intersections, and complementation, as well as the properties of these operations with detailed visualizations.
 I realize that despite my best efforts, some of the illustrations may not perfectly communicate the property in question, so it is important to try to understand the notation.
-The Powerpoint version of this presentation can be downloaded here: [Presentation 1-1-2 Event Operations and Properties](/lessons/Presentation-1-1-2-Event-Operations-and-Properties.pptx)
+If you're on mobile, you can view the lesson here: [Presentation 1-1-2 Event Operations and Properties](/lessons/Presentation-1-1-2-Event-Operations-and-Properties.pdf)

 <iframe src="/lessons/Presentation-1-1-2-Event-Operations-and-Properties.pdf" width="1000" height="1000"> </iframe>